Darwin’s ZooLogics Dog Food is currently not rated. See “Special Note” below.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Darwin’s ZooLogics Dog Food
+Darwin’s ZooLogics Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.